twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 	- The Church's work is a continuation of the work of the Apostles
 ___
 # Define New Evangelization
-Calls each of us to deepen out faith.
-The focus of it is 're-proposing' of the Gospel to those who have experienced a crisis of Faith. **ADD MORE**
+Calls each of us to deepen out faith. **The focus of it is 're-proposing' of the Gospel to those who have experienced a crisis of Faith due to secularization or other reasons.**

 ___
 # What is the Paschal Mystery?